byui-cs/CS345-course/week12/team.md

 ![](../images/banner.jpg)

-# Teach 12 : No Team Activity
+# Teach 12 : Team Activity

-Work on your white papers
+The team activity is to Work on your white papers.